 2. Climate change as a financial issue (raising awareness and exerting pressure on corporate actors, regulators or investors)

-- ‘Failure to mitigate’: cases link the impacts of fossil fuel extraction to climate change and resilience by seeking to establish that a particular organisation’s emissions are the proximate cause of particular adverse climate change impacts.
-Preventing future emissions and contributions to climate change / industries and municipalities bringing litigation against oil firms for causing emissions (e.g. Kivalina v.
-ExxonMobil Corp.), individuals from an Alaskan island facing extreme erosion and weather events claimed damages from energy companies, claiming the weather patterns were due to climate change which had been caused by the defendant’s actions.), cases in the US by cities and states against oil majors seeking compensation for the costs of adapting to climate change.
-It has been asserted that ‘failure to prevent’ litigation against public bodies could be most likely to succeed.
+- ‘Failure to mitigate’: cases that link the impacts of fossil fuel extraction to climate change and resilience by seeking to establish that an organisation’s emissions are the proximate cause of adverse climate change impacts.
+Several cases, brought by industries and municipalities against oil majors (e.g. Kivalina v.
+ExxonMobil Corp.), aim to limit future emissions of large emitters.
+Residents of an Alaskan island facing extreme erosion and other impacts have claimed damages from energy companies, arguing that the new and extreme weather patterns are attributable to changes driven by the defendants’ actions.
+Similarly, litigation has been brought in the US by cities and states against oil majors seeking compensation for the costs of adapting to climate change.
+Of all these types of cases, it has been asserted that ‘failure to prevent’ litigation against public bodies could be the most likely to succeed.

 - ‘Failure to adapt’: cases that seek to establish liability for failure take adequate steps to adapt to climate change.
 Such claims could be brought against engineers, architects and other professional services for breach of their duty of care should they fail to design structures compatible with future climate conditions.